Stacey McClean: 2001–2005: S Club Juniors

 McClean was born in Bispham, Blackpool, Lancashire.
 In 2001, aged 12, she auditioned for the children’s pop group S Club Juniors, and won a place.
 Whilst in the group, Stacey, along with her bandmate Rochelle Humes, usually wore her hair in her naturally curly style.
 The group released three singles and an album, and guest starred in Viva S Club.

 After S Club 7 disbanded in 2003, 19 Entertainment decided to keep S Club Juniors going, so they were renamed S Club 8 and released a further three songs and a second album.
 In 2004, McClean, along with the other members of S Club 8, appeared in the children's musical television comedy I Dream, which was filmed in Spain.
 The programme lasted for thirteen episodes, from 22 September to 13 December 2004, and was broadcast on BBC One.
-S Club 8 disbanded in 2005.
+I Dream spawned a single and album, the latter of which failed to chart in the top 100.
+S Club 8 disbanded in 2005, after almost 4 years together.